trilitech/tezos-developer-docs/docs/architecture/governance.md

 All of these self-amendment features, including the scheduling and operation of each amendment period and the voting processes, are automatic and handled by the protocol without human intervention.

+This self-amendment process is separate from the less formal [Tezos Improvement Process](./governance/improvement-process).

 ## Amendment periods

 The self-amendment process is split into 5 periods: